Database Administrator FAQs

 Does ScyllaDB Offer Solutions for Database Administrators?

-Yes, ScyllaDB provides ScyllaDB, the real-time big data database.
+Yes, ScyllaDB provides ScyllaDB, the monstrously fast and scalable NoSQL database.
 ScyllaDB helps DBAs by reducing the management overhead and risk of running distributed database deployments.
 ScyllaDB auto-tunes itself out of the box and makes full use of modern, cloud instances, eliminating the need for DBAs to extensively tweak and tune database configurations.

 ScyllaDB is a drop-in Apache Cassandra alternative that offers 10x higher throughput, predictable low-latency, and operational simplicity.
 It also provides a DynamoDB compatible API that enables DBAs to plan and migrate from AWS.